rachitm99/Closer-Shopify/README.md

 - Mandatory compliance webhooks are present in `shopify.app.toml` and programmatically registered at OAuth callback in `pages/api/auth/callback.ts`.
 - Each webhook endpoint checks the HMAC signature using `SHOPIFY_API_SECRET` (see `lib/webhook-verifier.ts`) and returns 200 when valid.
 - `pages/api/webhooks/customers/data_request.ts` returns the app-stored customer data array as `data` for the provided `customerId` or `customerEmail`, or a job id for large exports.
-- Session tokens are used for admin UI pages and are attached as `Authorization: Bearer <token>` via `lib/auth-fetch.ts` and `@shopify/app-bridge-utils`.
+- Session tokens are used for admin UI pages and are attached as `Authorization: Bearer <token>` via `lib/auth-fetch.ts`.
 - Embedded admin pages are using `@shopify/app-bridge-react` and load the App Bridge script from Shopify's CDN in `pages/_document.tsx`.

 If you want a one-page checklist to run before re-submitting the app for verification, I can add a `pages/debug` UI that shows registered webhooks and current `SHOPIFY_API_SECRET` presence (without exposing actual secret) so reviewers can validate connectivity.